 - Preheat oven to 400F and line a muffin tin with paper baking cups.

-- In a bowl, whisk together the eggs, butter, sour cream, vanilla and brown sugar.
+- In a bowl, whisk together the eggs, oil, sour cream, vanilla and brown sugar.
 Stir in the grated apples.
 Set aside.

 - In a separate bowl, stir together all the dry ingredients.